 How to remove bots from your Google Analytics

-Most of the data from Google Analytics will include crawls from good bots such as research tools (e.g., SEMrushbot-CT) or search engine indexing (e.g., Bing).
+Most Google Analytics data will include crawls from good bots, such as research tools (e.g., SEMrushbot-CT) or search engine indexing (e.g., Bing).

-Four significant ways to block bot activities from your Google Analytics dashboard exist.
+There are four significant ways to block bot activity in your Google Analytics dashboard.

 Use the Google Analytics standard bot filtering option